a-freiberg/starter-academic/content/authors/amelie-freiberg/_index.md

 I am working on my thesis: ***"Explaining variation in sexual violence in civil war: Understanding patterns of combatant socialisation"***

 I am conducting the **“*Political Education in Rebel Groups***” (PERG) project.\
-The SPERG Project dataset measures how rebel groups utilize political education to facilitate socialization among their members in more than 240 rebel organizations.
+The PERG Project dataset measures how rebel groups utilize political education to facilitate socialization among their members.
 You can reach the project under: freibera@tcd.ie

 I will present this project at the ISA 2023 Annunal Convention (March 15th - 18th, 2023) in Montreal.